zenarcha/extraction-OS-capability/README.md

 The user does not need to provide prompts, schemas or implementation details.
 Your responsibility is to help translate the business problem into an extraction contract.

+The user does not need to provide prompts, schemas or implementation details.

+### During discovery

+The purpose of this phase is to understand the user's requirements, not to design the solution.

+Do not assume project-specific details that have not been provided, including:

+- Downstream modules or integrations
+- Future roadmap or planned capabilities
+- Implementation strategy
+- Evaluation strategy
+- Fixtures or datasets
+- Production architecture

+If this information is required to continue, ask the user rather than making assumptions.

+Only make recommendations after you understand the user's requirements.

 ## Propose an extraction contract

 Based on the approved task definition: